buciakowski-company/buciakowski-company/README.md

 ![Static Badge](https://img.shields.io/badge/digitization-8A2BE2) ![Static Badge](https://img.shields.io/badge/process%20optimization-8A2BE2) ![Static Badge](https://img.shields.io/badge/predictive%20maintenance-8A2BE2) ![Static Badge](https://img.shields.io/badge/process%20control-8A2BE2) ![Static Badge](https://img.shields.io/badge/data%20engineering-8A2BE2)

-## 💞️ Who am I looking for?
+## 💞️ What can I provide?
-Clients for whom I will be able to create a bridge between the world of science and their company in order to achieve business goals.
+A bridge between the world of science and company in order to achieve business goals.

 ## 💻 What programming languages do I use at work?
 <p align="center">